VasilhsVouronikos/W_Mark-v.1/README.md

   * Selection of either marking or validation

 ## Based on
-W_Mark is based on the watermarking and tamper detection approaches in the following scientific papers
+W_Mark is based on the watermarking and tamper detection approaches from the following scientific papers
 * Chroni, M., Nikolopoulos, S. D., Polenakis, I., & Vouronikos, V. (2023, July).
 A Code-Based Multiple Watermarking Scheme for the Preservation of Authenticity of Forensic Images.
 In 2023 14th International Conference on Information, Intelligence, Systems & Applications (IISA) (pp. 1-8).
 IEEE.
 * Chroni, M., Katsi, A., Nikolopoulos, S., Polenakis, I., & Vouronikos, V. (2023, June).
 Tamper Detection and Localization in Forensic Images.
 In Proceedings of the 24th International Conference on Computer Systems and Technologies (pp. 117-122).